mixxxdj/mixxx/source/glossary.rst

      beatmatching.
 Before digital DJing, this was accomplished by dragging one's finger alongside the turntable to slow it down or by twisting the record spindle to speed it up.

+   latency
+     Latency refers to a short period of delay (usually measured in milliseconds) between when an audio signal enters and when it emerges from a system.
+     Being able to lower the Latency as much as possible makes a huge difference in responsiveness.

+   kill switch
+     A button to turn on and off output or individual frequency ranges within a channel, i.e. treble, mid and bass.
+Useful for effects where the DJ drops a track out for a period or creates room for a transition.

+   vu meter
+     The volume unit (VU) meter is used to show the relative levels of audio signals and is subdivided across channels.
+Basically it represents how 'loud' a sound from a channel is.

+   balance
+     A balance control on a mixer allows to adjust the balance between the left and right channel.
+The balance refers to the relative volume of the corresponding channel in a stereo audio signal.

+   tempo
+     The speed of a track measured in :term:`bpm`.

+   volume
+     A term that refers to the degree of sound intensity or audibility; loudness.
+     A volume control is used to adjust the output gain setting.

+   reverse
+     Reverse plays a track backwards.